What is Benchmark Testing?

-The techniques for benchmark testing include setting up different benchmarks based on various factors.
+The techniques for this include setting up different benchmarks based on various factors.
 The techniques which will be used would be defined on these factors.
 In order to enhance the performance testing following things must be kept in mind.

 - SQL Queries